 The first thing stopping you to hire on LinkedIn is your small reach.

 With up to 500 contacts, you are scraping the barrel really.
 You might as well just leave LinkedIn alone.
 Depending on the size of your market or your niche, to recruit in LinkedIn you really need to have access to thousands of people.
 Candidates AND clients.

 LinkedIn Premium is a great product for a recruiter.
 In most cases you will need the “Full Network Visibility”, so the Talent Finder and Talent Pro are the versions you should consider.
 The Only difference is the double number of inmails you can send at a time.

 There are also a number of advocates of using LinkedIn for recruitment without any subscription.
-I have seen that working, but realistically for a very small number of people.
+I have seen that work, but realistically for a very small number of people.
 Why?
 It requires investment in time that a very few recruiters have.
-Building a network of thousands of very, very targeted contacts is hard and time consuming.
+Building a network of thousands of very, very targeted contacts is hard and time-consuming.

-Here is a live example that shows you power of your LinkedIn network and reach.
+Here is a live example that shows you the power of your LinkedIn network and reach.

 A simple LinkedIn update in the first 24 hours got:

 - 789 views are from the 1st connections – people I am connected with